We remember and honor those submariners who have gone before us and remain on . . .

 33 men lost

-Rammed by merchant steamer City of Rome near Block Island.
+Rammed by merchant steamer SS City of Rome near Block Island.

 Dec.
 17, 1927